Royal Poinciana Way Historic District: History

 During the Great Depression, the wealthiest in Palm Beach were not adversely affected by the state of the economy.
 However, many others canceled their winter vacations, which caused a decrease in business activity on Royal Poinciana Way.
 Later in the 1930s, the street finally transformed into a "gateway" for Palm Beach.
 In 1937, Main Street became Royal Poinciana Way.
 That same year, as part of a Public Works Administration (PWA) project, the street was widened and a median added.
 The landscape median included a row on royal palm trees on the north and south sides of the medians, while shrubs were planted throughout the center.
 On July 1, 1938, construction workers completed the Flagler Memorial Bridge, also a PWA project.
 This bridge replaced the old rail and pedestrian bridge from 1901 and allowed direct vehicular access to Royal Poinciana Way.
 Prior to then, only the Royal Park Bridge had allowed automobile traffic (since 1911).
 Palm Beach mayor James M. Owens served as master of ceremonies for opening of the bridge, while U.S. senator Charles O. Andrews and former U.S. senator Scott Loftin also gave speeches during the ceremony.

 After World War II, tourism and development rebounded.
 Following the death of Colonel Edward R. Bradley in 1946, Bradley's Beach Club and Casino, a gambling facility and restaurant, was demolished in accordance with his legal will.
 Land from the former site of the club, located along the Intracoastal Waterway between Royal Poinciana Way and the Biltmore Hotel, was donated to the town of Palm Beach.
 Bradley Park was then established on the property.
 In the early 1950s, builders demolished many of the original cottages and instead constructed multi-family apartments and condominiums in their place.
 The decade also saw the addition of second floors to several structures.
 The newest contributing structure to the Royal Poinciana Way Historic District is a building at 244 Sunset Avenue, erected in 1952 and completed in 1954.

 On September 17, 2015, the Royal Poinciana Way Historic District was listed in the National Register of Historic Places.

 Structures

-Within the Royal Poinciana Way Historic District, there are a total of 36 structures, 26 of which are considered contributing, while 10 others are considered noncontributing as they were either constructed after 1954 and were altered significantly.
+Within the Royal Poinciana Way Historic District, there are a total of 36 structures, 26 of which are considered contributing, while 10 others are considered noncontributing as they were either constructed after 1954 or were altered significantly.
 The following structures are listed as contributing: